Holographic two-point functions in a disorder system: Discussion

-Lastly, we looked into how a disorder affects the scaling dimension of an operator when a UV CFT flows into an LFT along the RG flow.
-In general, a nonconformal field theory has nontrivial two-point functions due to quantum corrections.
-Although it is important to understand such quantum feature, it is very hard to calculate quantum corrections analytically without sufficient large symmetries.
-However, we showed that the holographic calculation allows us to investigate how a disorder modifies the scaling dimension of an operator.
+Lastly, we looked into how a relevant disorder affects the scaling dimension of an operator when a UV CFT flows into a LFT.
+In general, a nonconformal field theory has nontrivial two-point functions including all quantum corrections.
+Although it is important to understand such quantum feature, it is generally hard to calculate all quantum corrections exactly if there is no sufficiently large symmetry.
+However, we showed that the holographic calculation allows us to investigate how a relevant disorder modifies the scaling dimension of an operator.
 When a disorder changes a UV CFT into an IR LFT, we calculated the two-point functions and described the change of the scaling dimension along the RG flow.
-We showed that the holographic calculation reproduces the IR two-point functions of the LFT.
-Using the results studied in this work, it would be interesting to understand how to describe the Callan-Symannzik equation of the dual QFT.
-We hope to report more results on this issue in future works. \\
+On the dual gravity side, we reproduced the expected LFT's two-point functions in the IR limit from UV CFT's ones.
+Using the results studied in this work, it would be interesting to figure out an anomalous dimension and Callan-Symannzik equation from the effective scaling dimension defined in this work.
+In future works, we hope to report more interesting results on this issue.

 This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2019R1A2C1006639).